-The 3rd package and its implementation will imply certain needs for changes in the Finnish electricity and gas market legislation.
-These relate to the unbundling of the TSO and the tasks and the independence of the national regulatory authority.
+The Third Package on the Liberalization of the Energy Markets and its implementation will imply certain needs for changes in the Finnish electricity and gas market legislation.
+These changes relate to the unbundling of the TSO and the tasks and the independence of the national regulatory authority.